 The type of DNA that is being tested looks at ethnicity across both maternal and paternal lines.
 It does not currently isolate ethnicity results to only your maternal or paternal line.

-Then we compare your DNA to one of the most comprehensive and unique collections of DNA samples from people around the world, to identify overlap.
+Then we compare your DNA to one of the most comprehensive and unique collections of DNA samples from people around the world, to identify DNA similarities.
 As our database of DNA samples continues to grow, you could receive updates with new information.

 Our DNA matching confidence percentage is a number from 0-100% and is meant to help you identify which matches to focus on—the higher the confidence the more likely that they are more closely related to you.
 Our confidence levels are determined by the amount of common DNA two people share with one another.
 To do this, we measure over 700,000 markers in the DNA to analyze the number and length of continuous strands that align.
 Over time, as we continue to understand more about different populations, these confidence levels will improve.

-Results for Y-DNA and mitochomdrial DNA test results are no longer available.
+Results for Y-DNA and mitochondrial DNA test results are no longer available.

-Ancestry's current genetic ethnicity estimate does not provide a direct estimate of Aboriginal Australian Ethnicity.
-Should someone with Aboriginal Australian ancestry take an AncestryDNA test, the resulting genetic ethnicity estimate is most likely to include South East Asia and Oceania.
+The current AncestryDNA® genetic ethnicity estimate does not provide a direct estimate of Aboriginal Australian Ethnicity.
+Should someone with Aboriginal Australian ancestry take an AncestryDNA® test, the resulting genetic ethnicity estimate is most likely to include South East Asia and Oceania.